Virginia Comes Up Clutch in Controversial Win to Bury Painful Tourney Memories

 He missed a three-pointer with time expiring and buried his face in his jersey.
 The nightmare that had so haunted his team for a year—the stunning loss to No. 16 seed UMBC—was about to come alive again.

 And then it didn't.
-A quick referee review found that Auburn's Samir Doughty had fouled Guy on his attempt, sending Guy to the free-throw line with 0.6 seconds on the clock.
+Auburn's Samir Doughty had fouled Guy on his attempt, sending Guy to the free-throw line with 0.6 seconds on the clock.

 Three free throws to right last year's wrong.